hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 remain the same on a broad range of hardware parameters.
 The chart visualizes the superiority of the G1 over others, the weakness of the G1 on JDK 8, and the weakness of the experimental low-latency collectors for this kind of workload.
-On JDK 8, ParallelOld GC seems to perform better at high catchup demands than G1.
-We deemed any run where the latency stays bounded as a "yes", but for ParallelOld these bounds were impractically high, dozens of seconds.

 The base latency, the time it takes to emit the window results, was in the ballpark of 500 milliseconds, but latency would often take hikes due